code-samurai777/Fraud-Detection-Analytics-for-Credit-Card-Transactions/README.md

 - Reduces manual review effort by lowering false positive alerts
 - Demonstrates a scalable analytics approach for financial risk teams
 - Provides a data-driven alternative to static fraud detection rules

+---

+## Limitations and Assumptions

+- The dataset uses PCA-transformed features, limiting direct business interpretability
+- SMOTE may introduce synthetic patterns not present in real fraud behavior
+- Temporal transaction patterns were not modeled
+- Dataset represents historical data and may not reflect evolving fraud strategies

+Future improvements include cost-based optimization, temporal modeling, and real-time scoring simulations.